senadev42/atwitterscraper/Readme.md

 cd
 npm install
 ```
-3. This projects uses postgres as a database.
+3. This project uses postgres as a database.
 You can use your own postgres db or a managed postgres db like neon (link above in pre-requisites).
 Just create a .env file and add a postgres connection string.
 Refer to the .env.example file if needed.

 ```
 POSTGRES_CONN_STRING = "postgresql://<username>:<password>@<dbhost>/<dbname>?sslmode=require"